takafusui/UQGP/README.md

 ## Prerequisites

-The `GPUQ` library are built on top of `PyTorch`, `GPyTorch` and `BoTorch`.
-Please install the newest version of each module.
+The `GPUQ` library is built on top of `PyTorch`, `GPyTorch`, and `BoTorch`.
+Please install the newest version of each package.
 You can also use this library with the `DEQN` library.
 In this case, you also need to install `Tensorflow`, `Hydra`, among others.

-In any cases, we highly recommend creating a `virtualenv` and installing the necessary packages within this environment.
+In any case, we highly recommend creating a `virtualenv` and installing the necessary packages within this environment.

 For example, we recommend installing the following versions or higher: